-Join Jen Kramer for an in-depth discussion in this video Designing a photo carousel with Orbit, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Designing a photo carousel with Orbit, part of Learning Foundation 5.

 And this is the start of what you're going to see before we do anything.
 It's a series of 6 images here going down the page and of course there's a bullet in front of each of these because we've marked this up with an unordered list in our HTML.
 If you open up sublime text and open up that same carousel.HTML, scroll all the way on down here on the page to line 44 and 45.
 This is where our carousels starts.
 And you see here, the mark up is very simple.
 It's just a unordered list with individual list items, and images inside of those.

 There's only one thing you need in order to make this into a carousel inside of Foundation.
 And in the UL here you're going to add a data-orbit.
 Go on ahead and save the page.
 That's all there is too it.
 If you go on ahead and refresh your browser, you're now going to see the carousel in action.
 I believe the default for this is about 10 seconds between each frame.
 So you'll see here, we have a timer going over here on the other side, and the timer's going to go ahead and load each of these, individually,.
 We've got some navigation here on the left and on the right.
 Okay.
 We of course have the number of what slide we're on appear in the upper left corner, and we've got the indicators down here on the bottom where we can skip around between slides, underneath all of that.
 I think the carousel is one of the things that really starts to demonstrate the differences between Foundation and Bootstrap in their approach to programming.